Jumbula program types

 Overview The Jumbula Subscription program makes it easy for program providers to accept ongoing membership fees in addition to one-time registration payments.
 With the Subscription program model, you can offer monthly, bi-weekly, and every four weeks ...

-• Tutorial Video: How to set up multi-class registrations?
+• How to set up pre-registration?